On rationality for $C_2$-cofinite vertex operator algebras: Introduction

-For $V$ a positive-energy $C_2$-cofinite vertex operator algebra, Huang showed \cite{Hu-C2} that the category $\cC$ of (grading-restricted generalized) $V$-modules at least admits the vertex algebraic braided tensor category structure of Huang-Lepowsky-Zhang \cite{HLZ1}-\cite{HLZ8}.
+Now we discuss results and conjectures for non-rational strongly finite vertex operator algebras.
+For $V$ a positive-energy $C_2$-cofinite vertex operator algebra, Huang showed \cite{Hu-C2} that the category $\cC$ of (grading-restricted generalized) $V$-modules admits the vertex algebraic braided tensor category structure of Huang-Lepowsky-Zhang \cite{HLZ1}-\cite{HLZ8}.
 Huang then conjectured \cite{Hu-conj} that if $V$ is in addition self-contragredient, then $\cC$ should be a rigid tensor category, and that the braiding on $\cC$ should be nondegenerate in some sense, similar to the definition of (semisimple) modular tensor category.
 This conjecture, that $\cC$ should be a not-necessarily-semisimple version of a modular tensor category, has also appeared in several more recent works, for example \cite{CG, GR}.

 There are actually several notions of non-semisimple modular tensor category (the first formulated by Lyubashenko \cite{Ly} for the purpose of constructing non-semisimple topological quantum field theories), but Shimizu \cite{Sh} has recently shown that all these definitions are equivalent.
 We shall here use the terminology of \cite{ENO} and call non-semisimple modular tensor categories \textit{factorizable finite ribbon categories}, since the categories we consider may indeed be semisimple.
 However, the definition we will use derives from M\"{u}ger \cite{Mu}: a finite ribbon category $\cC$ is factorizable if and only if the only transparent objects in $\cC$ are finite direct sums of the unit object.
 (An object $W$ in $\cC$ is transparent if the double braiding $\cR_{W,X}^2\in\Endo_\cC(W\tens X)$ is the identity for all objects $X$.)